lorensation/ai-customer-support-agent/README.md

 - Lower `SIMILARITY_THRESHOLD` in `.env`
 - Add more documents to knowledge base
 - Check document quality and relevance
+- Try disabling intent filtering temporarily to test: `useIntentFiltering = false`
+- Ensure document filenames match the categories in `intentClassifier.js`

+### Intent classification failing
+- Check OpenAI API key is valid and has credits
+- Review logs for classification errors
+- System automatically falls back to unfiltered search if classification fails
+- Verify `CLASSIFICATION_SYSTEM_PROMPT` in `intentClassifier.js` is appropriate

+### Wrong category detected
+- Lower classification temperature in `intentClassifier.js` (currently 0.3)
+- Update `CLASSIFICATION_SYSTEM_PROMPT` with clearer category descriptions
+- Add more specific keywords for each category
+- Consider adding example queries to the classification prompt

 ## 🔧 Customization